How America’s culture wars influence public perception and policy during the 2024 election season

 • Tuesday, September 17, 6:30 p.m. | How Do We Start Talking to Each Other Again?

 Roberto Suro holds a joint appointment as a professor of journalism and public policy at the University of Southern California.
-Prior to joining the USC faculty in August 2007, he was founding director of the Pew Hispanic Center and cofounder of the Pew Research Center.
+Prior to joining the USC faculty, he was director of the Pew Hispanic Center and participated in the founding of the Pew Research Center.
 Suro worked as senior correspondent for Time Magazine, The New York Times and at The Washington Post.
 He is the author of several books, including Strangers Among US: Latino Lives in a Changing America, and several dozen book chapters, research reports, and other publications related to Latinos and immigration.

 Danielle Vinson